 - Draft Principles to Guide the Province of B.C.’s work on Climate Preparedness and Adaptation PDF (2.7 MB)

-Public engagement on the proposed actions for 2022-25 in the strategy as well as the draft guiding principles was held from June 9 – August 12, 2021.
-This feedback is being used to finalize actions and inform the implementation plan for the next phase of the strategy anticipated for release in 2022.
+Public engagement on the proposed actions in the draft strategy as well as the draft guiding principles was held from June 9 – August 12, 2021.
+This feedback was used to finalize actions in the Climate Preparedness and Adaptation Strategy.